bayfordbury-observatory/ClusterMatch/README.md

 **Step 4:**

-You can plot the B-V colours against apparent V magnitudes to create an HR diagram:
+You can make a basic plot of B-V colours against apparent V magnitudes to create an HR diagram:

 Use: